Huawei's Global Sales May Skyrocket, Since They Found A Perfect Alternative To Google Playstore

 Both these apps had their issues.
 The use of a Chinese search engine, subject to Beijing’s influence if not laws outside China, is clearly an issue.
 We have seen reports of how other such platforms might be subject to interference.
 We have also seen reports about China’s efforts to control the messages received overseas, and with its close ties to Huawei many will fear the worst.

 Back in March, AppSearch was reportedly being tested in Germany.
 The app’s landing page at the time said it was designed to help users install their favorite apps on Huawei smartphones, listing Facebook and WhatsApp as examples.
 Shortly after my report was published, Huawei revoked access to AppSearch and its publicity.
-An instructional YouTube video, posted by Huawei Germany, was also pulled.

 Well now it’s back—the race against time is on.
 The renamed “Petal Search” combines both “Search” and “AppSearch” into a single install.
 “Petal Search puts the world in the palm of your hand,” Huawei says, confirming that users can “search for your favorite phone apps with our state of the art technology.”